Lemoncode/node-training/02 Mongo/00 Intro/00 Installing Mongo/README.md

 - Install like next, next, complete, finish.

 - Now, we should have Mongo installed in `C:\Program Files\MongoDB\Server\3.4\bin` path.
-Mongo does not set the `mongo`'s environment variables by default, so we have to do it:
+Mongo does not set the `mongo`'s environment variables path by default, so we have to do it:

 ![00 Search environment variables](../../99%20Resources/00%20Intro/00%20Installing%20Mongo/00%20Search%20environment%20variables.png)